 The benefits of drama and play

-Every day our teachers witness first-hand the benefits of drama for young children - and you could join them by running your own Pyjama Drama business.
-If you're passionate about the benefits of drama for children in their early years, why not find out how joining Pyjama Drama could work for you?
+Every day our teachers witness first-hand the benefits of drama for young children - and you could join them by running your own Pyjama Drama children's franchise.
+If you're passionate about the benefits of drama and play for children in their early years, why not find out how joining Pyjama Drama could work for you?